modelberry/sites/packages/any-element/README.md

 ## Credits

-Original idea by Thijs Krooswijk, developed together with Jacco Meijer for the Wheelroom project 2000-2001.
+Developed by Thijs Krooswijk and Jacco Meijer for the Wheelroom project 2020-2021.
+Fixed and improved by Jacco Meijer for the Modelberry project 2021.